Stuffed French Toast

 Frequently Asked Questions

-Why does it come out soggy?
+Why does my stuffed French toast come out soggy?

 If you find that your stuffed French toast is soggy rather than crisp, your pan may not have been fully hot when you added the bread.
 Give the pan time to come up to heat so that it crisps up the egg mix.
-Follow the recipe as is and don’t be tempted to add another egg, as that can also cause soggy French toast.
+Follow the recipe as is, and don’t be tempted to add another egg, as that can also cause soggy French toast.

 Top view of two servings of stuffed french toast sitting on a plate with maple syrup and sliced bananas